City Manager’s Update

 Brian Dossey, City Manager

-Also, as we move into Spring that means it’s Budget season for the Town of Colma.
-Staff is currently working on the upcoming Fiscal Year 21-22 budget.
-The Town felt the economic impacts of the Covid 19 pandemic in Fiscal Year 19-20 with a $2.3 million budget shortfall, and an estimated $2.2. million budget shortfall this current Fiscal Year 20-21.
-The Town will also have its budget challenges looking ahead into Fiscal Year 21-22 due to the continuing economic effects of the Covid 19 pandemic.
-The good news is, Colma has seen many new businesses open over the past several months, which will help increase the Town’s revenue streams.
-In just the past year, Colma has welcomed House of Bagels, YiFang Fruit Tea, Tesla auto dealership, Panda Express, Cadillac auto dealership, and Wingstop.
-Also, the Town will soon welcome Philz Coffee and Pet Club.
-For more information on the Town’s budget, I encourage you to visit https://www.colma.ca.gov/budget/ or join us for our April 28 City Council meeting as the Council will hear the first of three budget presentations over the next couple of months.
+As we move into Spring that means it’s Budget season for the Town of Colma.
+Staff is currently working on the upcoming Fiscal Year 2022-23 budget.
+The Town felt the economic impacts of the Covid 19 pandemic in Fiscal Year 19-20 with a $2.3 million budget shortfall, however the economy rebounded in FY20-21 and due to City Council leadership and responsible financial management the Town experienced a surplus of $3.2 million Town wide.
+Due to the economic rebound the Town was able to program a full service budget in FY21-22 and is also anticipated to end with a budget surplus.
+The FY2022-23 budget will have its challenges due to the lingering effects of Covid 19 and Omicron, but once again staff intends to present a full service budget to the City Council.
+For more information on the Town’s budget, I encourage you to visit https://www.colma.ca.gov/budget/ or join us for our April 13 City Council meeting as the Council will hear the first of four budget presentations over the next couple of months.

 Now that the weather is changing and everyone wants to be outside once again, as a friendly reminder, please remember to clean up after your furry family members as you are walking with them through the neighborhoods.
 The Town provides dog waste bags throughout the community to make it easier for dog owners to pick up the waste.
 After all it’s just good petiquette!